 For occupational illness or repetitive stress injuries, the two-year period generally starts when you know or should know that the condition is related to your work.

 How to Protect Your Rights After an Accident At Work

-To protect your rights to workers’ compensation benefits, notify your employer of your injury immediately after it occurs.
+To protect your rights to workers’ comp benefits, notify your employer of your injury immediately after it occurs.
 If you delay too long, you could be prevented from receiving benefits.